Cultural Affairs Office

 Poet Laureate Press Release First Photo

-(Left to right) MOCA Director Debbie McNulty, HPL Director Dr. Rhea Brown Lawson, Houston's 2019 - 2021 Poet Laureate Leslie Contreras Schwartz, and Mayor Sylvester Turner at the Poet Laureate Reception on May 20, 2019.
+(Left to right) MOCA Director Debbie McNulty, HPL Director Dr. Rhea Brown Lawson, Houston's 2019 - 2021 Poet Laureate Leslie Contreras Schwartz, and The Mayor at the Poet Laureate Reception on May 20, 2019.

-January 13, 2021 -- Mayor Sylvester Turner and the Director of Houston Public Library (HPL), Dr. Rhea Brown Lawson, are pleased to announce the search for the City of Houston's next poet laureate.
+January 13, 2021 -- The Mayor and the Director of Houston Public Library (HPL), Dr. Rhea Brown Lawson, are pleased to announce the search for the City of Houston's next poet laureate.

 The Poet Laureate Program celebrates Houston's rich culture and diversity through the work of a Houston poet who serves as the City's ambassador for the literary arts.
 The Houston poet laureate's role is to stimulate poetic impulse, foster appreciation of poetry in all its forms, and serve Houston residents and visitors with expressions of culture through words.

-"Right now, perhaps more than ever, Houston needs the power of community offered through written or spoken word poetry," said Mayor Sylvester Turner.
+"Right now, perhaps more than ever, Houston needs the power of community offered through written or spoken word poetry," said The Mayor.
 "We look forward to finding and announcing our City's fifth poet laureate, whose words will bring us together in spirit and inspire us to be resilient in the coming years."

 Poet Laureate Press Conference Photo 2